Flaconi/terraform-cloudflare-logpush-s3/README.md

 ### <a name="input_ownership_challenge"></a> [ownership\_challenge](#input\_ownership\_challenge)

-Description: Challenge to confirm ownership of the destination
+Description: Challenge to confirm ownership of the destination (if provided)

 Type: `string`